Ash-0154/Financial-Report-SEC-10K-filing-Q-A-System/README.md

-# 📊 SEC 10-K Financial Reports Question Answering & Comparison (RAG + Gradio)
+# 📊 SEC 10-K Financial Reports Question & Answering System (RAG + Gradio)

 This project is an interactive Gradio-based tool that lets users **query and compare SEC 10-K financial filings** using a **Retrieval-Augmented Generation (RAG)** pipeline with **Mistral-7B-Instruct**, semantic search, and hybrid retrieval.